First Year Experience (FYE) Overview

 - DOES COUNT towards graduation and your GPA;

-- Includes a Teaching Assistant (peer co-instructor);
+- Co-taught by a Teaching Assistant (peer co-instructor);

 - Features guest presenters, Academic Service Learning (ASL) group activities, academic planning assistance, and guided discussions on a wide range of relevant topics.